MultiMC/Old-QuickMod.io/README.md

 What is QuickMod?
 =================

 QuickMod is a system to easily and quickly install mods to your multimc instance.
+It doesn't require any modding knowledge.
+It is also ideal for modpack developers, and mod makers!

 I just want to play minecraft with mods, is this for me?